giantswarm/docs/sources/installation/gettingstarted2.md

 $ docker run --name=redis -d redis
 ```

 Now let's start the server container for which we just created the Docker image.
-Here is the command:
+Here is the command (replace `yourusername` with your username):

 ```
-$ docker run --link redis:redis -p 1337:1337 -ti --rm registry.giantswarm.io/marian/currentweather
+$ docker run --link redis:redis -p 1337:1337 -ti --rm registry.giantswarm.io/yourusername/currentweather
 ```

+It should be running.
+But we need proof!
+Let's issue an HTTP request.

 Accessing the server in a browser requires knowledge of the IP address your docker host binds to containers.
 This depends on the operating system.